zarnold/rognar/docs/step-3_coding_ux.md

 - the screen  that contains the section (portrait and background )   and the footer (speech box)
 - the aside character sheet

-Note that an element can be both felx container and flex item.
+Note that an element can be both flex container and flex item.
 For each flex item, I do provide the order and the relative width :

 ```css